View other WHU WoW MoP hunter guides. Updated for patch 6.0.

 Unlike in MoP, you won’t start your rotation burning through CDs.
 Some variation will exist in your opener depending on the total fight length, but in general, you’ll start by pre-casting Glaive Toss from a reasonable distance, then pre-pot for Chim Shot and aMoC to burn through some focus and hopefully proc Thrill of the Hunt.
 Following those, cast Rapid Fire, and for the duration your priority will simply be:

 During the Careful Aim its worth keeping in mind that with TotH up Aimed shot becomes focus neutral.
-This is because, even is blues, you’ll have over 80% meaning Aimed shot will always crit and return 20 focus out of the 10 it cost, the other 10 focus is passively regened during the cast time.
+This is because your Aimed shot will almost always crit and return 20 focus (28 with the tier bonus) out of the 30 it cost, the other 10 focus is passively regen’ed during the cast time.
 If you have stacked RF with Blood Lust/Heroism it actually becomes focus positive.
 For the rest of your Careful Aim period, your rotation will look like this: